THE GRACE OF JESUS CHRIST

 That story helps illustrate our redemption.
 When Adam disobeyed God in the Garden of Eden he incurred the death sentence upon the human race.
 It defiled our relationship with God and rendered us helpless against sin.
 But that’s when Jesus appeared amidst the sea of humanity.
 Apart from any defilement, Jesus lived, died, and took our place on the Cross to secure our salvation.
 And today, his hand of grace stretches toward man, pulls him from the waters, and He says, “Whoever believes in the Son has eternal life” (John 3:36).

-(Transition) In order to demonstrate the glories of grace I’ll first need to examine the corruption of the human soul.
+(Transition) In order to demonstrate the glories of grace, it’s important to examine the corruption of the human soul.
 And I will need to return to Adam in the Garden in order to do that.

 I. God’s Grace is Man’s Foremost Need

-Have you ever taken a lengthy vacation and returned home only to find that a bowl of fruit had turned rotten?
-The entire atmosphere was contaminated.
-It’s repulsive!
-Well, you and I are as powerless to reclaim our moral righteousness as is a darkened, rotten, mushy apple or orange or banana is able to recreate a perfectly ripened condition.
+Have you ever taken a lengthy vacation and returned home only to find that a bowl of fruit had rotted?
+Its presence seemed to contaminate the entire atmosphere.
+Well, you and I are as powerless to reclaim our moral righteousness as can rotten fruit recreate its perfectly ripened condition.

-In God’s eyes, there is nothing alluring or attractive or fragrant about people that live in sin.
+In God’s eyes, there is nothing alluring, attractive, or fragrant about people that live in sin.
 Adam’s transgression defiled man from center to circumference.
 Here is what the Bible says about unregenerate people:

 In regard to our soul Jeremiah 17:9 says, “The heart is deceitful above all things, and desperately sick; who can understand it?”